zeroknowledgediscovery/emergenet/qnet_predictions/README.md

     - Multi-Cluster Predictions
         - Compute distance matrix between sequences in $P^t$
         - Create three clusters, then find the dominant strain of each cluster

-## WHO vs. Qnet Predictions
-    - See this [link](https://www.fludb.org/brc/vaccineRecommend.spg?decorator=influenza#:~:text=From%20these%20data%2C%20the%20WHO,recommendation%20are%20also%20usually%20suggested.) for WHO recommendations and this [link](https://platform.epicov.org/epi3/frontend#507f8c) to search the sequences
-    - Compute edit distance between dominant strain and WHO predicted strain, Qnet predicted strains
-    - Tables 4 - 15 in the paper

 ## File Tree
 ```